telerik/report-server-docs/implementer-guide/user-management/users.md

 -   *Enabled*

+Users cannot be deleted.
+In order to stop the access for a user and free a CAL the user should be disabled.

 ### Manage User Permissions

 You can add/remove permissions by clicking on the Manage Permissions button from the Permissions tab.